Daily HF propagation Conditions

-CLUB VIRTUAL MEETINGS – Second Friday at 19:00 hoursZoom Meetings: Until future Notice an eMail Invitation sent in advance for Zoom app connectivity.
-To subscribe for email invitation send N8IK at ARRL dot NET a request to be added.LOCATION Regular MEETING will be resumed upon Governor's approval - Alexandria City’s Emergency Operations Center (EOC) Community Room at 3600 Wheeler Avenue at the intersection of Duke Street and Quaker Lane.
+CLUB MEETINGS – Second Friday at 19:00 hoursLOCATION Regular MEETING is held at - Alexandria City’s Emergency Operations Center (EOC) Community Room at 3600 Wheeler Avenue at the intersection of Duke Street and Quaker Lane.
 Public Parking in front of EOC building.
 WARNING: Do NOT park on Wheeler Avenue, as the City's ticketing protocol applies.
 TALK-IN on 147.315 repeater.

-CLUB MISSION & PURPOSEMISSION is commitment to advancing community citizens awareness of ham radio communication technologies and Federal Communications Commission (FCC) licensing certifications in collaboration with American Radio Relay League (ARRL).PURPOSE is comm support requests by City of Alexandria's Emergency Services Office (EMS), Alexandria Red Cross, George Washington's Birthday Parade, Marine Corps Marathon, and Bull Run Meet.
+CLUB MISSION & PURPOSEMISSION is commitment to advancing community citizens awareness of ham radio communication technologies and Federal Communications Commission (FCC) licensing certifications in collaboration with American Radio Relay League (ARRL).PURPOSE is communications support requests by City of Alexandria's Emergency Services Office (EMS), Alexandria Red Cross, George Washington's Birthday Parade, Marine Corps Marathon.